 - 2. Public Transportation.
 If public transportation is an appropriate option, the student may take public transportation to school. - The Human Services caseworker will work with the caregiver and student to identify an appropriate public transportation route. - Human Services and School District will cost share the responsibility for the costs of public transportation, including the fares for an adult chaperone if necessary, to the school of origin for the first seven school days. - 3.
 Third-Party Private Provider.
-Identified third-party providers may provide school transportation. - o Human Services point of contact will select and arrange short-term transportation with the provider. - Human Services and School District agree to cost share the additional costs as described in Section VIII. - 4.
+Identified third-party providers may provide school transportation. - Human Services point of contact will select and arrange short-term transportation with the provider. - Human Services and School District agree to cost share the additional costs as described in Section VIII.

 Human Services or School District Staff.
 Identified employees of Human Services and/or School District may provide school transportation.
-Any School District Staff providing transportation for a student shall have passed criminal background checks of at least a seven-year period.
-Any School District Employee with a record indicating felony violations, questionable character, or possible security risk shall not be allowed to provide transportation to students under this Agreement.
-Any staff that provide transportation shall have a valid driver's license and maintain auto liability insurance pursuant to Colorado Revised Statutes.
+Any School District staff providing transportation for a student shall have passed criminal background checks in accordance with applicable state law.
+A person whose background check does not meet the requirements of C.R.S.
+22-32-109.8(6.5) is disqualified from School District employment.
+Any staff that provide transportation shall have a valid driver's license and maintain auto and liability insurance at the levels required by their respective agency policy for transporting minors.